How Writing Saved My Life

 I spent the next few months on my parent’s sofa, watching rubbish TV and trying (unsuccessfully) to avoid thinking about everything I’d lost.
 I was never suicidal, and never self-harmed, but I struggled to motivate myself to do… well, anything.
 I was always tired, but could never sleep.
 It was a vicious cycle that I just couldn’t break.
 My friends and family tried to comfort me, but nothing could lift my mood or distract me from the swirling vortex of negative thoughts and emotions.
 Because I’d lost so much in such a short space of time, it was impossible to process it all.
 I just kept going round and round in circles, never actually resolving anything.

-Eventually, my mum persuaded me to get off my backside and to start trying to get on with my life.
+Eventually, my mum persuaded me to get off my backside and start trying to get on with my life.
 A former colleague contacted me with an amazing opportunity and, though I was reluctant to return to the city where everything had fallen apart, I took the leap.
 I found a flat, started work and… well, at least I wasn’t moping around on the sofa all day!

 Getting Help